Carbon Management Plan

 - Energy Savings Opportunity Scheme (ESOS)

 - This legislation has been designed to ensure that organisations regularly audit their estate for potential energy efficiency savings.
 We are deemed to be exempt from complying with this legislation as we are subject to public contract regulations.
+The University is working towards ISO500001 accreditation.

 - Heat Network Legislation